 The sessions are usually weekly and last for 50 minutes.
 They are weekly because of the requirement to maintain continuity and develop the process of the sessions.
 Anything less frequent makes it more difficult to maintain these securely.
 This obviously requires a big commitment but one which, hopefully, is reflected in the outcomes.

 The duration of the course of therapy can be discussed at the outset or decided further down the line.
-Some people require only a few sessions while others prefer something much longer term.
+Depending on the nature of the issues brought some people require only a few sessions, while others prefer something much longer term.

 Training, qualifications & experience

-I am an HCPC registered professional Music Psychotherapist with 15 years experience working in a variety of different settings, including the NHS, a children’s hospice and adult mental health groups.
-I offer a non-judgemental, person centred approach to therapy for a wide range of client groups.
-I also have safeguarding training to level three.
+I am an HCPC registered professional Music Psychotherapist with 15 years experience working in a variety of different settings, including the NHS, a children’s hospice as well as adult mental health groups and individual psychotherapy.

 Areas of counselling I deal with